 Matrix Shad is great tight-lined using a Golden Eye jighead, also sold by Dockside, or under a cork on an Inshore Rig.
 Of course, they also do great on a Double Rig, which enables you to catch two trout at once.

 I got started with them in 2011.
 Inshore Interviews guest Lou Paretti brought them on a fishing trip to Bayou Biloxi.
 We tossed them into tidelines to catch 83 speckled trout, keeping our limit and throwing back the rest.

-I was using Hybrid Flurries at the time but found Chas’s creation to have more action and withstand the abuse of a fast trout bite.
+I was using Hybrid Flurries at the time but found Chas's creation to have more action and withstand the abuse of a fast trout bite.
 The Flurries just fell apart.
-I also like how vibrant their colors their; they are bright and don’t fade in the tackle box.
+I also like how vibrant the colors are; they are bright and don't fade in the tackle box.